makwaijun/personalwebpagev2/content/projects/cooking.md

 draft: false
 ---

+Updated 14 Feb 2021

 If a man is permitted to dream
-To cosset my tongue with mouthfeels of bliss
+To cosset my mouth and teeth
-As defined by the gravy of the earth, the salt of the sea, A retirement plan, or a whimsical fantasy
+With the gravy of the earth; the salt of the sea.
-Could a surf & turf be?
+Could a Surf & Turf be

-#retirement planz
+A retirement plan, or a whimsical fantasy?

+Too

 *italicised if i want to learn*